 Conversations.
 We have them all the time!
 After all, how could we offer hospitality without one?
 But, have you ever thought of conversation itself as an act of hospitality?

-During this era of COVID our traditional ways of hospitality have not been made easier ...
+Over the last few years our traditional ways of hospitality have not been made easier ...
 In fact, those of us who are, ahem, less inclined to issuing invitations for dinner, or baking homemade cookies to give away, have found some relief!
 And giving a wide berth to fellow side-walk users?
 Well, good physical distancing, of course!